-The Department of Chemistry offers a comprehensive program of study that leads to employment as a practitioner or admission to graduate/professional schools.
+The Department of Chemistry offers multiple programs of study that lead to employment as a practitioner or admission to graduate/professional schools

 - American Chemical Society Certification and Accreditation.

-- Specializations.
-Students can specialize in a sub-discipline by focusing their electives and laboratory experience in that area.
+- Specializations and Distinctions.
+Students specialize in a sub-discipline by focusing their electives and laboratory experience in that area.
 See ‘Our Research‘ and ‘Our Courses‘ for details.

 This curriculum integrates state of the art instrumentation, training and research to prepare the student for a laboratory- or research-based career in chemistry.